-The weight of this pack runs about the middle of the road, weighing in at approximately 5.8 pounds, which is pretty normal for an external frame backpack.
-What makes this pack great is that is able to store 5500 cubic inches of gear.
+The weight of this frame pack runs about the middle of the road, weighing in at approximately 5.8 pounds, which is pretty normal for an external frame backpack.
+What makes this pack great is that is able to store 5,500 cubic inches of gear.

-This pack only comes in black.
-It offers a top loading design, so that loading things into it is simple and easy, and the top flap is sure to keep items safe and protected.
+This external frame backpack only comes in black.
+It offers a top-loading design so that loading things into it is simple and easy, and the top flap is sure to keep items safe and protected.
 The padded shoulder straps and waist cinch are sure to keep your body from becoming stiff and sore when you finally make it to your destination.

 Just like any other Kelty pack, the Tioga provides many side pockets to provide quick access to trial necessities such as water bottles, energy bars, and cell phones.
 It also has a bottom unit that is able to simply affix a sleeping bag.